Whitmore School Policies

 - The student is to provide a photo I.D. confirming his or her identity to the proctor as the student who will be completing the exam.
 A copy of the student’s i.d. is to be returned with the exam for CompuHigh records

 - Once the student receives the exam from the proctor, he or she must complete it in black ink only.
 No outside sources may be used to assist the student in answering exam questions.
 This includes, but is not limited to, the internet, books, translators, calculators (unless otherwise specified), other people, computers.
 Scrap paper may be used by the student to work out problems.

 - The student is to complete the exam the same day it is administered.
 It may not take place over a series of days or over the weekend.
 It is to be returned to CompuHigh via fax no later than 4 pm EST time.
+The student is to return the exam and all scrap paper used to the proctor.
 The hard copy is mailed to the school.
-The student is to return the exam and all scrap paper used to the proctor.
-Please use the exam time wisely.

 - A passing exam score is 60%.
 No credit is issued for the course if the student earns lower than a 60% on the exam.
 If the student passes the exam, the exam counts for 20% of the student’s final grade for the course.

 - If a student does not pass a proctored exam, that course can be retaken one time for an additional fee.
-All of the student’s coursework will be removed from the Student Desk, and students must do all of the lessons for the course again from scratch.
-When the coursework has been completed, students must take another proctored exam and pass with a 60% to earn credit for the class.
+All of the student’s coursework will be removed from the Student Desk, and students must complete all of the course lessons.
+When the coursework has been completed, students must take another (different) proctored exam and pass with a 60% to earn credit for the class.

-- CompuHigh offers adults over the age of 18 the opportunity to enroll at the regular program tuition cost.
+- CompuHigh / Whitmore School offers adults over the age of 18 the opportunity to enroll at the regular program tuition cost.